Sabicool/Sabicool.github.io/content/blog/2022 Study Plan Part 1: Master List.md

 I have also set something up like this in notion before.
 The only problem with that it had far too many features to make it useful.
 It combined a master todo list, areas and goals list with my notes on lectures, LOs and entire PBLs.
 It became too large to work through and too cumbersome very quickly.

-<a id="org9376352"></a>
+<a id="figure--My notion setup for notion"></a>

-{{< figure src="/ox-hugo/oldstudynotion.png" caption="Figure 1: This was the old setup for reference.
+{{< figure src="/ox-hugo/oldstudynotion.png" caption="<span class=\"figure-number\">Figure 1: </span>This was the old setup for reference.
 From the left to the right the columns are: unit, name, whether flashcards were created, completion status of the relevant tasks, strength regarding that topic, how many days ago it was reviewed and the next task for that topic.
 There were too many features for this method to be sustainable." >}}

 The setup will involve two databases, one with a list of all the LOs and one with a list of all the PBLs.

 <div class="ox-hugo-table sane-table">
-<div></div>
 <div class="table-caption">
-  <span class="table-number">Table 1</span>:
+  <span class="table-number">Table 1:</span>
-  Table with verbatim CSS
+  LO database setup
 </div>

 | LO                        | PBL         | Strength | Last Reviewed |